zim-desktop-wiki/zim-desktop-wiki/PLUGIN_WRITING.md

 class derived from `PageViewExtension`.

 At the time of writing these extension base-classes are defined:

-  - `NotebookExtension`: for functions that act on signals of the notebook
+  - `NotebookExtension`: for functions that act on signals of the notebook.
+Use this for extensions that work directly with the notebook data, or the index database.
+Typically a separate extension would be defined within the same plugin to add a UI that shows that data
-  - `PageViewExtension`: for functions that add functionality to the editor window, or want to add side panes next to the editor
+  - `PageViewExtension`: for functions that add functionality to the editor window, or want to add side panes next to the editor.
+Use this for e.g. for a side pane showing additional information or content for a specific page
+  - `NotebookExtension`: similar to a `PageViewExtension`, but these extensions only load for the main window where the notebook can be navigated, not for windows with a single page that cannot be changed.
+Use this for e.g. for a side pane showing an index of a the notebook
   - `InsertedObjectTypeExtension`: special extension for plugins that want to define an object type (e.g. equation) that can be rendered in line in the text -- see also to `zim.plugins.base.imagegenerator` module
-  - `MainWindowExtension`: for any other changes to the mainwindow that are not handled by a `PageViewExtension`
+  - `MainWindowExtension`: for any other changes to the mainwindow that are not handled by a `PageViewExtension` or a `NotebookExtension`

 When you define a subclass of such an extension class it will be loaded automatically by the plugin for each instance of the target component.